julien-lin/php-core/README.md

 ## 💝 Support the project

-If this bundle is useful to you, consider [becoming a sponsor](https://github.com/sponsors/julien-lin) to support the development and maintenance of this open source project.
+If this package is useful to you, consider [becoming a sponsor](https://github.com/sponsors/julien-lin) to support the development and maintenance of this open source project.

 ---

-A modern and complete MVC framework for PHP 8+ with DI Container, Controllers, Views, Forms, Session and more.
+A modern and complete MVC framework for PHP 8+ with Container DI, Controllers, Views, Forms, Session, Cache and more.

 ## 🚀 Installation